pestrela/dj_kb/README.md

   * normalize volume of all tracks
   * fix any obvious mistakes if necessary (eg, track ended too early when playing live, etc)
   * tag the divisions of the tracks inside the wav file
-* convert the tags inside the WAV into a CUE file, using this software: http://www.stefanbion.de/cuelisttool/index_e.htm
+* convert the tags inside the WAV into a CUE file, using this software: <http://www.stefanbion.de/cuelisttool/index_e.htm>
-  * note: this software fails on files bigger than 2Gb (https://forums.adobe.com/thread/309254).
-Workaround is splittingthe file at the 3hour mark, exactly, then use an option in cue_merge_cues.py to add this offset back in the second file
+  * note: this software fails on files bigger than 2Gb (<https://forums.adobe.com/thread/309254>).
+Workaround is splitting the file at the 3hour mark, exactly, then use an option in cue_merge_cues.py to add this offset back in the second file
-* convert the tags inside the WAV into a CUE file, using this software: http://www.stefanbion.de/cuelisttool/index_e.htm
+* convert the tags inside the WAV into a CUE file, using this software: <http://www.stefanbion.de/cuelisttool/index_e.htm>
 * merge the CUE file with the Tracklist file using cue_merge_cues.py
-* upload the mix to http://mixcloud.com/dj_estrela
+* upload the mix to <http://mixcloud.com/dj_estrela>
-* transfer the mix automatically to https://hearthis.at/djestrela/#sets
+* transfer the mix automatically to <https://hearthis.at/djestrela/#sets>

 Overview of the Cue tools: